 Do You Want to Lose Weight?
 This book was written for you the type 2 diabetic who wants to lose weight, but cant manage to juggle all of your medications without having very low blood sugar readings or sugar readings way over the top.
 You are frustrated and on the verge of tears most of the time and cant seem to find help anywhere.
 This book was written for everyone who needs to take off 10 pounds, 100 pounds or several hundred pounds.
 This book was written for the person who has tried every diet and diet aid that has ever come along.
 Yes, you have lost weight on these diets, but then you have put it all back on plus more.
 This book was written for the person whose health is declining and who finds it hard to believe that the cause of it is really their weight even though their doctor has told them over and over to lose weight.
 This book was written for everyone.
 It you are not over weight I am happy for you.
 But be warned, it happens to most of us to some degree, maybe a little or maybe a whole lot more than you could ever have imagined; it certainly did to me.
 This book was written by a 51 tall, 63 year young woman with diabetes using 80 units of insulin per day.
 This same woman had knees that were in constant pain and feet that would scream every time she walked, even from her chair to the refrigerator.
 She knew it was only a matter of time before she would need to use a cane in order to walk at all.
 This woman had high eye pressures and she also had the start of glaucoma.
 The disease of glaucoma occurs when the pressure in the fluid of the eyes becomes dangerously high pinching the nerves at the back of the eyes.
 As the blood source to these nerves are pinched or cut off the nerves die.
 As the nerves die, slowly the person with glaucoma becomes totally blind.
 This woman had undiagnosed sleep apnea.
 When she would sleep on her back she would stop breathing.
 This woman had high cholesterol and also high triglycerides which is a form of fat that the body makes from sugar, alcohol, and excess calories.
 This type of fat is normally present in the blood.
 High levels of triglycerides are linked to heart disease.
 This woman developed high blood pressure and then the nerves in her right leg started to die.
 This woman was told to take off 50 pounds or she would soon have her foot removed, then her leg and as her physical problems continued to grow and multiply she would die.
 That was definitely strong incentive to take off weight Following her dietitians orders this woman took off 111 pounds.
 Following her doctors orders, she is no longer using any medication for diabetes, high blood pressure, high cholesterol, high triglycerides or high eye pressure.
 The nerves in her eyes were restored to wholeness, there is no more glaucoma She no longer has symptoms of sleep apnea and is without pain.
 This woman is ME, Linda.
 This is my story.
 Every person is different and I am not about to tell you how YOU should lose weight.
 I would like to relate my experience

-By embarking on a quest to dunk a basketball at the age of 34, journalist Asher Price investigates the limits of human potentialstarting with his own.
-We all like to think that (with a little practice) we could run faster, learn another language, orwhip upa perfect souffl.
-But few of us ever put those hopes to the test.
-In Year of the Dunk, Asher Price does, and he seizes on basketball's slam dunk--a feat richly freighted with distinctly American themes of culture, race, and upward mobility--as a gauge to determine his own hidden potential.
-The showmanship of the dunk mesmerized Asher as a child, but even with his height (six foot plus) and impressive wingspan, he never pushed himself to try it.
-Now, approaching middle age, Asher decides to spend a year remaking his body and testing his mind as he wonders, like most adults, what untapped talent he still possesses.
-In this humorous and often poignant journey into the pleasures and perils of exertion, Asher introduces us to a memorable cast of characters who help him understand the complexity of the human body and the individual drama at the heart of sports.
-Along the way he dives into the history and science of one of sports' most exuberant acts, examining everything from our genetic predisposition towards jumping to the cultural role of the slam dunk.
-The year-long effort forces him to ask some fundamental questions about human ability and the degree to which we can actually improve ourselves, even with great determination.
-From the Hardcover edition.
+By embarking on a quest to dunk a basketball at the age of 34, journalist Asher Price investigates the limits of human potential--starting with his own.
+We all like to think that with a little practice we could run faster, learn another language, or whip up a perfect soufflé.
+But few of us have ever put those hopes to the test.
+Asher Price seizes on the dunk, richly freighted with distinctly American ideas of culture, race, and upward mobility, as a gauge to determine his own hidden potential.
+In this highly readable, humorous, and often poignant journey into the pleasures and perils of exertion, Asher introduces the reader to a memorable cast of characters who help him understand the complexity of the human body and the individual drama at the heart of sports.
+The dunk mesmerized Asher Price as a child, but even with his height (six-foot-plus) and impressive wingspan, he never really pushed himself to try it.
+Asher spends a year remaking his body and testing his mind as he wonders, like most adults, what untapped talent he still possesses.
+Throughout, Asher recalls an earlier test of his physical limits.
+Drawing on his experience of being diagnosed with cancer as a young man, Asher asks: How much of our story do we control?
+In the tradition of the best books that pit men and women against their own abilities--such as Joshua Foer's Moonwalking with Einstein and George Plimpton's Paper Lion -- Year of the Dunk takes the reader from hot Texas training sessions with an Olympic gold medal high jumper to a Cambridge, England, lab devoted to the study of leaping insects as Asher meets with athletes, scientists, and physiotherapists in this exploration of potential.
+Along the way he dives into the history and science of one of sport's most exuberant acts, examining everything from our genetic predisposition towards jumping to the cultural role of the slam dunk.
+The yearlong effort forces him to ask some fundamental questions about human ability and the degree to which, even with great determination, we can actually improve ourselves.